Oil to Gas Conversion Now Available in Westchester

 Cleaner air means better health for your and your family.
 And by doing away with oil heat, you can even eliminate the soot and black dust that can accumulate from a poorly-operating oil furnace.

 Save money on home heating:

 You’ll pay significantly less to heat your home with natural gas instead of oil.
 While prices fluctuate over time, fuel oil remains nearly twice as expensive as natural gas.
 Even with the cost of converting your home to use natural gas, you’ll break even in just a few years.

 Here’s some compelling numbers to illustrate that point.
 During one of the coldest winters on record (the year of the Polar Vortex), homeowners with oil heat paid more than $3,200 to heat their homes.

 By contrast, homeowners with natural gas paid an average of just $971.

 Natural gas is usually pumped into your house via a pipe, just like other utilities.
-Most residential neighborhoods already have a natural gas line.
+Most residential neighborhoods in Westchester already have a natural gas line.